etf2l/rules/docs/general-4.md

 For every match in the Premiership tier, it is mandatory to upload SourceTV demo files for all maps played.

+Both teams are responsible for ensuring the demos are uploaded.

-The responsibility to upload the files is on the team that owns the server or, if the server is owned by neither team, on the team that acquired the server.
+If a match is played on a private server, then the team who owns the private server is responsible for uploading the SourceTV demos.

 In case of a server technical failure backed up by evidence the demo files do not have to be uploaded.